 Do Things that Light You Up

-Find activities in your life that give you a sense of pleasure and meaning, that involve curiosity, exploration, and interest–this could be collecting or building things, researching something you love like travelling, or caring for other people.
-Artistic endeavours, like creating and listening to great music, are also great options.
+Find activities in your life that give you a sense of pleasure and meaning, involving curiosity, exploration, and interest¬–this could be collecting or building things, researching something you love like travelling, or discovering creative ways to connect other people.
+Artistic endeavours, like making and listening to great music, are also great options.
 Pleasure, curiosity, exploration, and interest all stimulate dopamine, making you feel exhilarated and alive!